ryanyae/Music-Player/README.md

 checkpoints throughout the entire airport, checking in with their flights, if they've gone through security yet, etc. People that will use this will be airports such as the **YVR**, **YYC**, etc.
-This project is of interest as it will give experience in trying to create large scaled projects and the fact that this system will be able to manage a bigger scale of data.
+This project is of interest as it will give experience in trying to create large scaled projects and the fact that this system will be able to manage a bigger scale of data`.

 ### **TASK 3**